 Most automakers approve blends up to B5.
 Some approve blends up to B20.
 Check with your owner’s manual or automaker to determine the right blend for your vehicle.
 Using the wrong blend could damage your engine and/or void the manufacturer's warranty.

 Biodiesel tends to cost more than petroleum diesel, and prices vary across the country.
-Visit DOE's Alternative Fuel Station Locator to find service stations selling biodiesel near you.
+View AFDC's Alternative Fuel Station Locator to find any of over 900 service stations selling biodiesel near you.